-6.1 To ensure this Statement of Community Involvement remains up to date and fit for purpose, it will be reviewed at the end of every electoral period or where deemed necessary and a report presented to the Planning Committee recommending any changes required.
+6.1 To ensure this Statement of Community Involvement remains up to date and fit for purpose, it will be reviewed on an annual basis and a report presented to the Planning Committee recommending any changes required.
 However, where there are major legislative changes, it may be necessary to review the SCI at an earlier date.